 Salmon is a sustainable food choice with a much lower carbon footprint than other sources of animal protein.
 However, air freight is a major contributor to global CO2 emissions, and a large part of the fresh farmed salmon is exported to global markets by air.
-A recent report (2020) from the Norwegian independent research organization, SINTEF, shows that freight carried by air produces around 50 times (dependent of flight type and distance) more CO2 than transoceanic sea freight.
-Stopping to use air freight therefore has a major positive impact on global CO2 emissions.
+A report (2020) by Norwegian independent research organization, SINTEF, shows that freight carried by air produces around 50 times (dependent of flight type and distance) more CO2 than transoceanic sea freight.
+Eliminating air freight, therefore, has a major positive impact on global CO2 emissions.

-Other research from SINTEF established that by replacing air freight with sea freight (including freight by land) we at Hiddenfjord have been able to reduce our carbon emissions from overseas transportation by remarkable 94%.
+Other research from SINTEF established that by replacing air freight with sea freight (including freight by land), we at Hiddenfjord have been able to reduce our carbon emissions from overseas transportation by 94%.

-Previous studies from 2009 showed that the carbon footprint of salmon production was 2,9 kg CO2 per kg of edible meat.
-However, recent studies show that this figure is now higher for the industry in general.
+Previous studies from 2009 show that the carbon footprint of salmon production was 2,9 kg CO2 per kg of edible meat.
+However, more recent studies show that this figure is now higher for the industry in general.
 One reason is improved methods for calculating CO2 emissions.
 But other main reasons are the increase in mortality rates (due to sea lice) and the use of service vessels for different operations.
-Average emissions for Norwegian salmon production are now 7,0 kg CO2 per kg1 of edible meat.
-But even with this figure, salmon has a much lower carbon footprint than e.g. pork or beef.
+However, salmon has a much lower carbon footprint than e.g. pork or beef1.

 Idealistic Focus on Sustainability

 With this move we have made a decision that is unprecedented in a global food industry, which too often engages in a lot of talk and very little real action on true environmental protection.